Original Research ARTICLE

 Besides the relatively minor genetic differences found in the flagellar genes and in the CRISPR spacers our analysis reveals that the genome of C. chauvoei, which is the smallest among the species of the genus Clostridium, is highly conserved among strains collected from most distant geographical areas and over a long time frame.
 This indicates that C. chauvoei is a highly specialized and successful pathogen whose evolution has reached a dead end.

-JF, LF, and SD have conceived the study and performed genomic analysis.
-SI and LR performed strain isolations, DNA preparations and bioinformatics analysis PC established the phylogenic relationship using by PhyloSift.
-RZ and AdV provided strains and metadata from strains of Brazil.
+JF, LF, and SD conceived the study and performed the genomic analyses.
+PN performed the strain isolations and DNA preparations.
+Bioinformatic analyses were made by SI-A and LR.
+PC established the phylogenic relationship using by PhyloSift.
+RZ and AdV provided the strains and metadata from strains of Brazil.

 This research was supported by the Research Foundation 3R (Reduction, Refinement and Replacement of Animal Experimentation) grant no. 136-13 to JF.